 When you are overcome with doubt, first try to isolate whether you are dealing with hindering or questioning doubt.
 Does this doubting voice feel discouraging?
 Or does it make you want to further investigate whatever question is arising?
 In moments of great uncertainty, rather than trying to suppress the feeling of losing control, try to settle into it.
 Hindering doubt can be transmuted into questioning doubt when you let go of the urgency to find an answer or a solution.
 By following your breath instead, you can embrace what the late Korean Zen master Seung Sahn Sunim called “Don’t-Know-Mind.”

 As you drink this tea, quietly recite the mantra “clear mind, clear mind.”
 When breathing out, quietly say the words, “Don’t know.”
 Repeat this mantra as long as you need to.
 Imagine the thirst of doubt being quenched by the tea.

 2 Tbsp roasted corn or barley

 Place the water in a kettle and add the roasted grain (corn or barley).
 Bring to a boil and let the tea steep in the hot water for at least 10–15 minutes.
 The tea can be served hot or cold.

-Learn about the guiding values, principles, and history of traditional Korean temple cuisine through quick, easy, and delicious recipes in “Korean Buddhist Cooking,” our new four-week Tricycle Online Course set to run on April 23.
+Learn about the guiding values, principles, and history of traditional Korean temple cuisine through quick, easy, and delicious recipes in “Korean Buddhist Cooking,” a four-week Tricycle Online Course.
 To learn more and sign up, visit learn.tricycle.org.